bahauddinchishte2/baha-9-dec/README.md

 [Edit in StackBlitz next generation editor ⚡️](https://stackblitz.com/~/github.com/bahauddinco/protfolio-share)

-Personal Note:

-The blog actually not looks good. it seems same text format and big paragraph.
-How I can use heading, italic bold, link embeed etc feature?
-You do now have to write theblog post but let me know the stracture or etc that I should follow.
-For low token use I actually remove my long blog post
+Personal Note for next Prompt:

+– Add the markdown feature to each blog post.

+– Can you please tell me why we use index.ts for some sections updates? and I see there is a component folder which we can use to update the data.
+So whats the difrerence between components folder and data folder index.ts file?
+I am little cofused here.